Asymptotic Analysis on Binned Likelihood and Neutrino Floor

 We have employed our newly proposed methods on the neutrino floor and fog.
-By utilizing Quasi-Asimov dataset, we have achieved near-perfect reproduction of the neutrino floor and fog~\cite{OHare:2021utq,Akerib:2022ort} with a computational speed that is two orders of magnitude faster and improved stability.
-On the other hand, Asymptotic-Analytic method provides an analytical formula to quantitatively explain the evolution of the discovery limit cross section with exposure, and it offers a solution for cases involving astrophysical uncertainties that cannot be dealt with by Asimov dataset.
+By utilizing Quasi-Asimov dataset, we have achieved near-perfect reproduction of the neutrino floor and fog~\cite{OHare:2021utq,Akerib:2022ort} with a computational speed that is two orders of magnitude faster and improved stability. \zblb{Likewise, we also consider the uncertainty of the weak mixing angle in the context of the neutrino fog, and verify the consistency of the new definition of the neutrino floor.} On the other hand, Asymptotic-Analytic method provides an analytical formula to quantitatively explain the evolution of the discovery limit cross section with exposure, and it offers a solution for cases involving astrophysical uncertainties that cannot be dealt with by Asimov dataset.
 Additionally, our methods are capable and effective when considering more degrees of freedom in the context of the neutrino floor, such as the detector efficiency, the resolution and new physics beyond the standard model.
 Furthermore, MC pseudo-experiments can be boosted by only considering the most relevant parameters, which can be obtained by Asymptotic-Analytic method, from neutrino fluxes.

-Nevertheless, there are a few drawbacks to our proposed methods that we should address.
+Our method with the decent derivation with an approximation to speed up the computation has worked very well in the context of the neutrino floor and fog, as demonstrated by the aforementioned numerical calculations.
+Nevertheless, there are a few drawbacks to our proposed methods that we should give warnings and address carefully.
 Firstly, Asymptotic-Analytic method may be out of service when the sample size is too small.
 However, Quasi-Asimov dataset method remains effective in obtaining the median of the test statistic, as Asimov dataset does.
 Secondly, Asymptotic-Analytic method requires small uncertainties; otherwise, higher-order corrections are necessary, which can complicate matters.